-9 Re-Aeration (step h of 2.3)
+9 Re-Aeration (step h) of Section 2.3

-Time-dependent re-aeration is an additional service provided by the steriliser manufacturer for some processes to further reduce formaldehyde residues in/on packaging materials.
+Re-aeration is an additional service provided by the steriliser manufacturer for some processes to further reduce formaldehyde residues in/on packaging materials.
 This measure can be interpreted in the light of efforts undertaken to minimise hazardous substances.
 The steriliser can be safely opened already after desorption/drying (steps f) and g) of Section 2.3).

-10 Risks Posed by all LTSF Processes
+10 Risks Posed by All LTSF Processes